wurthless-elektroniks/g1crymax/readme.md

 Further resources to check:
 * The [HR Diemen database](https://www.hrdiemen.com/search/index) lists many CRT displays and their flybacks.
 You might be able to find some useful info here, but don't count on it because **the HR Diemen database is known to be horribly wrong**.
-* The [Tubular database](https://tubular.atomized.org) contains a wealth of information on tubes and, more importantly, the safe operating G1 voltage limits. **When in doubt, do not go past -50VDC.**
+* The [Tubular database](https://tubular.atomized.org) contains a wealth of information on tubes and, more importantly, the safe operating G1 voltage limits. **When in doubt, do not go past -50VDC.** It is not necessary or recommended to push the G1 voltage, as even a modest negative voltage will provide good results.

 ## Example installations